tomfieber/tomfieber.github.io/_posts/2025-11-25-intigriti-1125-challenge.md

 Decoding this token shows that the role is declared in one of the JWT claims, as shown below:

 ![](assets/img/2025-11-25-intigriti-1125-challenge/file-20251121082956065.png){: .shadow .rounded-corners }
+_Initial JWT claims_

 If we’re able to tamper with this claim, it may be possible to grant ourselves an admin role.

 In this case, we’re able to use a “none” algorithm attack to modify the JWT in such a way that a) we’re saying there is no signing algorithm in use, and b) that we have the “admin” role.

 ![](assets/img/2025-11-25-intigriti-1125-challenge/file-20251121082956068.png){: .shadow .rounded-corners }
+_Setting up 'none' algorithm attack_

 Note the changes to the header and the claims sections after applying the “none” attack.

 ![](assets/img/2025-11-25-intigriti-1125-challenge/file-20251121082956069.png){: .shadow .rounded-corners }
+_Updated JWT header and claims_

 After modifying the JWT, I checked that the application accepted the new JWT without a signature, and found that it did.
 After confirming this, I set a match and replace rule in Caido so that any subsequent requests in the browser would automatically have the new JWT value applied.

 ![](assets/img/2025-11-25-intigriti-1125-challenge/file-20251121082956070.png){: .shadow .rounded-corners }
+_Setting match and replace rule in Caido_

 After plugging in the modified JWT, we can now access the Admin Panel.

 ![](assets/img/2025-11-25-intigriti-1125-challenge/file-20251121082956072.png){: .shadow .rounded-corners }
+_We now have access to the Admin Panel_

 Poking around on the admin panel for a bit doesn’t reveal too much functionality that can be abused, but the “My Profile” section looks interesting.

 ![](assets/img/2025-11-25-intigriti-1125-challenge/file-20251121082956073.png){: .shadow .rounded-corners }
+_Checking out the admin profile page_

 The admin profile page has a functionality to update the username, which is then displayed to everyone across the entire application.

 ![](assets/img/2025-11-25-intigriti-1125-challenge/file-20251121082956077.png){: .shadow .rounded-corners }
+_Testing for SSTI on the admin profile page_

 Since the objective of this challenge is to achieve RCE, I tried to determine if the application was vulnerable to Server-Side Template Injection.
 The following request shows sending a new name of `{{7*7}}`.